yosaddis/Book-store-react/README.md

 - [x] Add routing.
 - [x] Add Redux to the project.
 - [x] Use API to fetch, add and delete Books.
-- [x] Add styling following the given zipline design.
+- [x] Add styling following the given Zeplin's design.

 ## 💻 Getting Started <a name="getting-started"></a>